asepscareer/ycnbc/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: Report a bug to help us improve
-title: ''
+title: "[Bug]: "
-labels: ''
+labels: "bug"
-assignees: ''
+assignees: ""

 ---

-*** READ BEFORE POSTING ***

-Before posting an issue - please upgrade to the latest version and confirm the issue/bug is still there.

-Upgrade using:
-`$ pip install ycnbc --upgrade --no-cache-dir`

-Bug still there?
-Delete this content and submit your bug report here...
+**Describe the bug**
+A clear and concise description of what the bug is.

+**To Reproduce**
+Steps to reproduce the behavior:
+1. Go to '...'
+2. Click on '....'
+3. Scroll down to '....'
+4. See error

+**Expected behavior**
+A clear and concise description of what you expected to happen.

+**Screenshots**
+If applicable, add screenshots to help explain your problem.

+**Desktop (please complete the following information):**
+- OS: [e.g. iOS, Windows, Linux]
+- Python Version: [e.g. 3.8.5]
+- ycnbc Version: [e.g. 0.1.0]

+**Additional context**
+Add any other context about the problem here.